pivotal/docs-tap/scc/parameters-reference.hbs.md

 or container image registry so that it can apply those to the cluster.

-Regardless of where it fetches that Kubernetes configuration from, Git repository or image registry, it exposes those files to further resources along the ClusterDelivery as a tarball.
+Regardless of where it fetches that Kubernetes configuration from, Git repository or container image registry, it exposes those files to further resources along the ClusterDelivery as a tarball.

 ### GitRepository